codota/tabnine-nvim/README.md

 `:TabnineHub` - to open Tabnine Hub and log in to your account

-Sometimes Tabnine may fail to open the browser on Tabnine Hub, in this case use `:TabnineHubUrl` to get Tabnine Hub url
+Sometimes Tabnine may fail to open the browser on Tabnine Hub, in this case use `:TabnineHubUrl` to get Tabnine Hub URL

 ## Commands